Why a motorcycle?

 - Givi TN2139 Frame/Engine crash bars

-- RAM Tough-Charge Qi X-Grip charging phone holder on custom center mount
+- JK3D.us Custom Tank mount for RAM Tough-Charge Qi X-Grip charging phone holder

 - Bags-Connection “Day Pack” Tank bag on SW-Motec Ion ring mount (from my previous bike)